micropython/micropython/docs/library/machine.Pin.rst

    and get the value of the pin.
 It is equivalent to Pin.value([x]).
    See :meth:`Pin.value` for more details.

-.. method:: Pin.id()

-   Get the pin identifier.
-This may return the ``id`` as specified in the constructor.
-Or it may return a canonical software-specific pin id.

 .. method:: Pin.mode([mode])

    Get or set the pin mode.